 - Function Composition Step-by-step Lesson- We split the problem into inner and outer functions to play around with.

-- We work on finding the function rule.
-This really baffles kids
+- Guided Lesson - We work on finding the function rule.
+This really baffles kids at first.

 These sheets are all about managing functions and finding the outcome of their relation.

 - Homework 1 - Evaluate the inner function.
 Insert the answer from step 1 into outer function and evaluate further.